 And if I could be so quick to entertain doubts about Stoya’s accusations—despite my pro-sex worker, feminist training and education, despite my investment in discussions about consent—then other people might too.

 As uncomfortable as it was for me to acknowledge, I went there.
 By doing so, I was contributing to a culture that discourages us from believing women’s boundaries when they assert them.

-For a rapist, there is no such thing as a safe word.
 We may never know the full details of Stoya’s experience, since sex workers who are victims of sexual assault often find little reprieve (or justice) in the courtroom.
 But here is what we know:

 Stoya says she said “no.” She says she said “stop.”
 She says she used her safe word.
 She says the person whom she had trusted and cared about kept raping her anyway.